gnovos/ctx/README.md

 Caveats and such
 ===

-For whatever goofy reason, this stuff doesn't play well with rspec all the time, particularly if you override stuff the matchers are hoping to also override, like == or =~ on String, or whatnot.
+For whatever goofy reason, this stuff doesn't play well with rspec all the time, particularly if you override stuff the matchers are hoping to also override, like == or =~ on String.

 Don't do that right now unless you like stuff to break in inexplicable ways.
-Personally, I do like that kind of stuff, makes life interesting (kind of explains my dating choices, when you get right down to it), but anywhoo, honestly, it's your call.
+Personally, I *do* like things breaking in inexplicable ways (why else would I write things like this?) makes life interesting (also kind of explains my dating choices, when you get right down to it), but, honestly, it's your call.